Center for Diabetes Translation Research

-- Dr. Yvette Roubideaux (Co-Core Director), NCAI Policy Research Center
+- Dr. Yvette Roubideaux (Core Director), NCAI Policy Research Center

-- Sarah Pytalski (Core Project Lead), NCAI Policy Research Center
+- Gwynne Evans-Lomayesva (Project Team), NCAI Policy Research Center

-The Washington University CDTR is supported by a grant from the National Institute of Diabetes and Digestive and Kidney Disorders, P30DK092950.
+The Washington University in St. Louis CDTR is supported by a grant from the National Institute of Diabetes and Digestive and Kidney Disorders, P30DK092950.